 - 2 celery stalks chopped

 - 3 large russet potatoes peeled and quartered

 - 8 cups vegetable stock no sodium

-- 2 lb asparagus tips removed from stems, and reserved, stems peeled and separated from woody ends
+- 2 lb asparagus trimmed, tips removed and reserved

-Add 6 cups of the stock, the potatoes, asparagus stems, and lemon juice.
+- Add the stock, potatoes, asparagus stems, and lemon juice.
 Bring to a boil, then reduce heat and simmer, covered, 20 minutes.

 - Using an immersion blender, puree the soup to a smooth consistency.